Summer Conference Staff

 Position Responsibilities

-• Communication and customer support with chairpersons or conference coordinators of assigned conferences
+• Communication and customer support with chairpersons or program coordinators of assigned summer programs

 • Use of rooming management system for all conference-related activities including but not limited to: